TiagoMonteiroHenriques/diffval/README.md

 ## Acknowledgments

-TMH was funded by the European Social Fund (POCH and NORTE 2020) and by National Funds (MCTES), through a FCT – Fundação para a Ciência a Tecnologia (Portuguese Foundation for Science and Technology) postdoctoral fellowship (SFRH/BPD/115057/2016), as well as by National Funds, through the same foundation, under the project UIDB/04033/2020
+TMH was funded by the European Social Fund (POCH and NORTE 2020) and by National Funds (MCTES), through a FCT – Fundação para a Ciência e a Tecnologia (Portuguese Foundation for Science and Technology) postdoctoral fellowship (SFRH/BPD/115057/2016), as well as by National Funds, through the same foundation, under the project UIDB/04033/2020